cloudfoundry/docs-bosh/content/community.md

 ## Roadmap

 We use [Pivotal Tracker](https://www.pivotaltracker.com/) for keeping track of what we're working on and prioritizing tasks.
-If you are interested in seeing what's going on or tracking a particular piece of work, check out these main projects: [Primary Backlog](https://www.pivotaltracker.com/n/projects/956238), [DNS-related](https://www.pivotaltracker.com/n/projects/2139998), ["Hotswap" feature](https://www.pivotaltracker.com/n/projects/2132441), ["Links API" feature](https://www.pivotaltracker.com/n/projects/2132440).

-If you are uncertain which link to use, most repositories will have Pivotal Tracker links for more specific information.
+We have several projects, but our main project is [CF BOSH](https://www.pivotaltracker.com/n/projects/956238).
+For an aggregated view of all our projects, check out [bosh-stories](https://github.com/cloudfoundry/bosh-stories) to see a quick summary of our recent and upcoming work.

 ## Mailing List